 |People who use this||The government, investors in equity and debt;||Most equity investorsEquity InvestorsAn equity investor is that person or entity who contributes a certain sum to public or private companies for a specific period to obtain financial gains in the form of capital appreciation, dividend payouts, stock value appraisal, etc..|

 EBIT and Net Income – Final Thoughts

-When we look at EBIT vs net income terms, we would see that they are both derived from the income statement.
-They’re used to reach conclusion about investing, sales, and other key factors of a business.
-EBIT vs net income serves useful purposes.
-And while finding financial ratios, we use them to get a glimpse of the financial health of a company.
+When we look at EBIT vs. net income terms, we would see that they are both derived from the income statementThe Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements..
+They’re used to reach a conclusion about investing, sales, and other key factors of a business.
+EBIT vs. net income serves useful purposes.
+And while finding financial ratiosFinancial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on., we use them to get a glimpse of the financial health of a company.

-This has a been a guide to the top differences between EBIT and Net Income.
-Here we also discuss the EBIT vs Net Income key differences with infographics, and comparison table.
+This article has been a guide to the top differences between EBIT and Net Income.
+Here we also discuss the EBIT vs. Net Income key differences with infographics and comparison table.
 You may also have a look at the following articles –